marykdb/maryk/store/rocksdb/documentation/storage.md

 # Index
 Index makes it easy to search records by values

-- INDEX_REFERENCE:VALUE:KEY = BOOLEAN.
+- INDEX_REFERENCE:VALUE:KEY = VERSION.
 An indexed value and key which is prefixed by index and stores the key so the record can be found by value.
 Contains key so multiple references to same value can exist.
-BOOLEAN indicates if the index is set or unset.

 # Unique
 Unique stores a value which uniquely refers to a data record key.